CLARITY (NOUN): The quality of being clear, in particular, coherent and intelligible.

 VALUATIONS (NOUN): An estimation of the worth of something, especially one carried out by a professional valuer.

-In the twenty plus years that I have been doing this job, the requirements for the provision of a watch or jewellery valuation, has changed almost beyond measure.
-When I started almost every jeweller had a ‘valuer’ on staff, valuations were done on site and never sent away, they were hand written and little importance was placed on working notes, evidence or the valuers ability to justify the ascribed value; longevity and time in the trade was enough.
+In the twenty-plus years that I have been doing this job, the requirements for the provision of a watch or jewellery valuation has changed almost beyond measure.
+When I started almost every jeweller had a ‘valuer’ on staff.
+Valuations were done on-site and never sent away, they were hand written and little importance was placed on working notes, evidence or the valuer’s ability to justify the ascribed value; longevity and time in the trade were enough.

 So what makes me and Clarity Valuations different?
 Firstly I am completely independent and have no vested interest in the pieces that I value.
 My fees are structured around the number of items to be valued and not a percentage of their value.
 This ensures there is no conflict of interest so I am always able to provide an expert, non-biased report.
 I also do not accept commission payments from jewellers or insurance companies.
 Neither do I buy, sell, or broker jewellery, diamonds, gemstones, scrap gold or watches.
 For me, offering my clients independence and candour is of paramount importance.

 Secondly and adhering to my principal that it should be easy to obtain a valuation.
 I specialise in providing a private visitation service, where I will come to your home, office, solicitors or bank to undertake the inspection part of the valuation process.
 This minimises the disruption to yourself and means that you do not have to be parted from your watch or jewellery for weeks or months on end.
 During each appointment, I will record all of the pertinent information in relation to your item(s), along with taking digital photographs of each piece.
 Once the inspection has been completed, I leave the item(s) with you and return to the office to undertake the research aspect of the valuation.
 The completed report is then forwarded on to you within a few working days.